chadmv/plow/README.md

 Steps for Compiling the Server
 ------------------------------

-### Install the PostgreSQL Java Driver

-For some reason this version isn't in Maven yet.
-This will install the Postgres JDBC driver into your local Maven repository.

-    $ cd server/lib
-    $ ./pginstall.sh

 ### Install the Thrift Bindings

 Next step, must build the Plow thrift bindings for Java and install those in your local Maven repo.